AIChessGM User Guide

 Analyze Games… ⌥⌘A Batch-analyze games

-Analyze Position Features (Current Game) ⌥⇧⌘F Compute features and motifs for the current game
+Analyze Game Features (Current Game) Compute and store full-game features and motifs for the active game

 Analyze Features (Filtered Games)… ⌥⌘F Batch feature analysis for the currently filtered set